sio2project/oioioi/oioioi/talent/README.rst

-This module contains some management commands used at Stowarzyszenie Talent's camps.
+This module contains some logic used at Stowarzyszenie Talent's camps.